Helium Gas

 • Where can I buy helium gas?

-Customers with an account can purchase direct delivery from Coregas, or through our national depot network.
-You can also purchase helium gas through our independent distribution partners including Bunnings for our Trade N Go range.
+Customers with an account can purchase direct delivery from Coregas, or through our accredited helium gas suppliers or national depot network.
+You can also purchase helium gas through our independent distribution partners, including Bunnings for our Trade N Go range.
 Click here for our store locator.

 Coregas account customers can choose their preferred method to place an order.
 Coregas offers online ordering via our website or app, our Australian call centre as well as through fax or email.